mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 We completed almost all of the goals set out in the original proposal along with many more unplanned achievements.
 SymPy is now more suited for solving non-trivial biomechanical optimal control problems and improvements to the performance of lambdify() will help a broad set of use cases.
+Our experience also led to many new ideas on how to further improve SymPy for large expression manipulation, especially how unevaluated expression forms that use DAGs as the core data structure can drastically speed up SymPy and reduce the computational resources needed.

 Lessons Learned
 ---------------